linux-chenxing/linux-chenxing.org/ip/index.md

 ### pll gates

+This is a pretty weird thing;
+- The force on bits start on as 0xffff
+- The force off bits start as 0x0.
+- A gate apparently stays on if it is forced on or something is using it and it's not forced off
+- A gate with get turned off if it is force off or nothing is using it and it's not forced on
-This is a pretty weird thing.
-The force on/off bits seem to be to turn outputs on and off but currently they don't seem to actually do anything..
-The "en rd bits" update when a consumer of a clock is turned on.
+- the "en rd bits" update when a consumer of a clock is turned on.

 ```
 /*